Licence Raj: Characteristics

 A key characteristic of the Licence Raj was a Planning Commission that centrally administered the economy of the country.
 Like a command economy, India had Five-Year Plans on the lines of the five-year plans in the Soviet Union.
 However, unlike Soviet Union, private sector also played a significant role.
 The Planning Commission was set up in 1950 to survey the available resources in the country and formulate plans to raise the standard of living.

 Planning Commission enacted the First Five Year Plan in 1951, aimed at developing the agricultural sector amid severe food shortages and an influx of refugees from the Partition, and that plan led to a 4% increase in GDP, higher than the projected 2%.
 Nehru's government hoped to build on the success of the First Five Year Plan with their more ambitious Second Five Year Plan aimed at continuing agricultural and infrastructure investment while developing heavy industry and increasing employment.
 But this plan failed to reach its goal of 5% growth and the heavy spending in the plan depleted the country's foreign currency reserves as the country did not have sufficient domestic resources to fund these projects and therefore had to rely on imported capital and technology.

-Another main characteristic of the License Raj was heavy regulation on industry.
+Another main characteristic of the Licence Raj was heavy regulation on industry.
 Legislation to regulate industry started with the Industrial Development Regulation Act of 1951, which laid out licensing restrictions on industries it designated as Schedule I which included industrial machinery, telecommunications, and chemical manufacturing.
 Next, the Industrial Policy Resolution of 1956 extended these restrictions by designating certain industries known as Schedule A to be exclusively under state control, and certain other industries under Schedule B to be majority state-owned.
-Industries in Schedule A included defense production, metallurgy, mining, and transportation.
+Industries in Schedule A included defence production, metallurgy, mining, and transportation.

 During the 1960s, the Indian banking sector came under criticism for being controlled by a few big industrialists in large cities, and thus failing to meet the needs of rural Indians and small-scale industry.
 In response, the government of Indira Gandhi began pursuing "social control" of banking institutions, with Deputy Prime Minister Morarji Desai spearheading the Banking Laws (Amendment) Bill in 1968 to regulate the commercial banks' leadership.
 The bill stipulated that at least 51% of the directors should not be directly connected monopolies and big business, that industrialist chairmen had to be replaced by professional bankers, and that banks could not form relationships with companies tied to their own directors.
 Additionally, Desai forged the National Credit Council (NCC) to regulate credit allocations in order to bring more credit to rural areas and small industry.
-However, many of these changes were rendered moot when Indira Gandhi decided to fully nationalize 14 major banks in 1969, with 6 additional banks coming under state control in 1980.
+However, many of these changes were rendered moot when Indira Gandhi decided to fully nationalise 14 major banks in 1969, with 6 additional banks coming under state control in 1980.